thierrygosselin/stackr/README.md

 **stackr** installation.
 If you have them, it's your job to update them, because i'm usually using the latest versions...
-A quick way to start a script when using my packages:
+A quick way to start a script when using my packages (copy/paste the whole block):
 ```r
 if (!require("pacman")) install.packages("pacman")
 library("pacman")